Pre-Listing, Termite, Radon, Rental Inspections, Lead, and Mold

-Baltimore County requires an inspection performed by a Maryland State Licensed Home Inspector for rental properties, including homes for rent and buildings with several units.
+The City of Baltimore now requires an inspection performed by a Maryland State Licensed Home Inspector for rental properties, including homes for rent and buildings with several units.
 The inspector must complete an inspection sheet for each unit you intend to rent.

 Property inspections are also performed prior to purchase as well as periodically during ownership.
 Periodic inspections for properties currently in your portfolio would ensure the

 identification of needed repairs following a long-term tenant’s departure.
 Identifying those repairs early is the key to profitable ownership.

 Radon is the leading cause of lung cancer among non-smokers and the second leading cause of lung cancer in America.
 The EPA recommends that all homes be tested for the presence of radon.
 Almost Home Inspections is a qualified radon testing service, having completed the Radon Measurement Operator Proficiency course.
 We use measuring devices that are placed in the lowest level of the residence for a period of 48 hours, with the results available at the end of the test.
 If unsafe levels of radon gas are found, it is recommended that a licensed radon mitigation company be contacted to fix the radon gas problem to ensure a safe home environment.